write your life

 “Life isn’t about finding yourself.
 Life is about creating yourself” – George Bernard Shaw

 Do you want to change your life?
 Change your path?
 Change your story?
 What if I told you that, at any time and for any reason, you could sit down and completely rewrite your story?
 Would you do it?

 We are the authors of our own lives, but many of us never even pick up the pen; we just let life happen to us without ever deciding what we really, truly want – and without putting a plan into action so we can accomplish our goals and achieve our wildest dreams.
 Instead we just go with the flow, letting other people write our stories for us.
-We let them dictate our purpose in life, telling us what we should and shouldn’t do.
+We let them dictate our purpose in life, telling us what we should and shouldn’t be doing.
 Well, it doesn’t have to be that way.
 Life is what you make it.
 Life is what you write it to be.
 And you can write whatever you want.

 We have just one incredibly short life on this earth, but many of us never find our purpose, the reason we were put here on this planet.
 Well, what if I told you that your ‘reason’ for being here – your ultimate purpose – isn’t some ethereal thing blowing in the wind that we’re never quite able to catch, but is actually something you choose and create for yourself?
 We may not know the big purpose behind the existence of humankind, but we can certainly figure out our own individual purposes, and perhaps that’s enough.
 Perhaps that’s everything.